openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 1. Extending [`MPFStreamingDetectionComponent`](#detection-component-interface).
 2. Building the component into a shared object library.
 (See [HelloWorldComponent CMakeLists.txt](https://github.com/openmpf/openmpf-cpp-component-sdk/blob/develop/detection/examples/HelloWorldComponent/CMakeLists.txt)).
-3. Creating a component Docker image.
-(See the [README](https://github.com/openmpf/openmpf-docker/tree/master/components/cpp_executor#overview)).
+3. Packaging the component into an OpenMPF-compliant .tar.gz file.
+(See [Component Packaging](#component-packaging)).
+4. Registering the component with OpenMPF.
+(See [Component Registration](Development-Environment-Guide/index.html#component-registration)).

 # API Specification